 - 2. This policy supports our core value of transparency.
 We are transparent about the interests of those who are engaged and involved in our work and our governance so that the effect of interests is known, understood, and managed. - 3.
-This policy describes the approach CADTH shall apply to the management of a conflict of interest; specifically, it sets out the responsibilities for identifying and managing conflicts of interest to promote high ethical standards and preserve the objectivity and credibility of CADTH's work.
+This policy describes the approach that the organization shall apply to the management of a conflict of interest; specifically, it sets out the responsibilities for identifying and managing conflicts of interest to promote high ethical standards and preserve the objectivity and credibility of the organization's work.